 You can do DIY acne treatments such as steaming, using prescribed masks, curd and applying honey and tomato paste on the acne prone skin but the effect is limited to a curative nature and that too only in mild acne.

 It is advisable that you go for medi-facials instead of the usual clean-ups and facials every4 to 6 weeks.
-This is because as against the usual facials which work on the skin, medifacial acne treatments are customised by the medical experts for the individual’s skin type.
-These Medifacials treat the skin from within thus unclogging the pores, helping to control the oil production in the sebaceous glands in specific and increasing the skin’s immunity in general.
+This is because as against the usual facials which work on the skin, midfacial acne treatments are customized by the medical experts for the individual’s skin type.
+These midfacial treat the skin from within thus unclogging the pores, helping to control the oil production in the sebaceous glands in specific and increasing the skin’s immunity in general.

 Kosmoderma offers Acnefree ClearSkin treatment plan for acne which lasts for about 4 – 6 months with a combination of medical clean-ups and usage of Acne ClearSkin Laser device which is an US FDA approved laser for treating acne and prevent scarring.